JoelEnwald/Depixelator/README.md

 the LUT's are searched.
 Prepare to wait a while if processing big images.

-The low setting can be used repeatedly on an image to make it even smoother, though all lines will still be at 0, 45 or 90 degree angles.
+The low setting can be used repeatedly on an image to make it even smoother, though all lines will be at 0, 45 or 90 degree angles.

 Here are example outputs.
 The first two examples show the different degrees of smoothing possible.
 ![Example4](https://github.com/JoelEnwald/Depixelator/assets/6623412/6527181c-7e74-4835-83a8-07244abaf254)